mne-tools/mne-python/doc/source/manual/convert.rst

 data into evoked-response type fif files, which can be accessed and displayed with the Neuromag source modelling software.

-.. note:: Most of the functions of mne_convert_mne_data are    now covered by the MNE Matlab toolbox covered in Chapter 10.
+.. note:: Most of the functions of mne_convert_mne_data are    now covered by the MNE Matlab toolbox covered in :ref:`ch_matlab`.
 This toolbox is recommended to avoid creating additional files occupying    disk space.

 .. _BEHCICCF: